Systems principles indicate that we must give real weight to the collective aspect of reality ... to the "primacy of the whole.'

-From "Learning in and about complex systems" by John Sterman, System Dynamics Review, Vol 10, Summer-Fall 1994, p.
+From "Learning in and about complex systems" (another link) by John Sterman, System Dynamics Review, Vol 10, Summer-Fall 1994, p.
 308; also in Business Dynamics: Systems Thinking and Modeling for a Complex World, Irwin/McGraw-Hill, 2000 by John Sterman, p.
 28).

 Dr. Sterman is Jay W. Forrester Professor of Management and Director, MIT System Dynamics Group.

 The "primacy of the whole" is illustrated by this question: "Why does a bell ring?"